 A café is located in the college.
-Meal tickets are available through the SWC Business Office.
-Students may charge up to \$500.00 in meal tickets per semester if they are eligible for the Tribal BIA Higher Education Grant and /or scholarships.
-Meal tickets cannot be deducted from Pell grant.
+Meal plans are available through the SWC Business Office.
 Students may bring their own food and eat in the café.

 Student Recruitment Incentive Program

 Every student who enrolls at SWC provides the college with the opportunity of spreading the word about SWC's programs and services.
 In order to encourage students to actively recruit new students to SWC, an incentive program has been created.
 The following guidelines have been established for new student recruitment: